Table of Contents:

-Grouping rules can be added in the grouping dialog found in the perspectives menu.
-You can find the menu on the left hand side under the navigator as you see below (eye icon):
+Grouping rules can be added in the grouping dialog found in the Perspectives menu.

 The simple grouping rules are attribute base including: